Tendonitis Treatment St. Ann, MO

 Call Axes Physical Therapy For Tendonitis Treatment in St. Ann, MO

-Tendonitis can be a frustrating and weakening injury, but with safe and effective treatments, you can restore optimal movement health.
+Tendonitis can be a frustrating and debilitating condition, but with safe and effective treatments, you can regain your strength and flexibility.
 From rest and ice therapy to physical therapy and medications, there are various options available to manage tendonitis and reduce pain.
 Axes has seen many St. Ann, MO patients overcome tendonitis and return to their normal activities with an entirely new outlook on physical activity.
-If you’re experiencing tendonitis, don’t let it keep you from things you love.
+If you’re suffering from tendonitis, don’t let it control your life.
 Contact Axes Physical Therapy in St. Ann, MO today to learn how we can help you get back to your active and pain-free lifestyle.
 Call the location nearest you or contact us online today.

 Services Offered